Sort by:

 The Veloso family has been producing and exporting fine coffees for decades, and their hard work is most evident in the consistency this coffee offers.
 Year after year this coffee is excellent and versatile, and we’re excited to continue the relationship for years to come.

 Over the years, we've had people ask if we would ever consider offering a darker roast, something for those who typically enjoy French or Italian style coffees.
 A few months ago, we tried one out with Legender Especial, a blend of Brazilian coffees from within the Minas Gerais State.
-We had a great response but the the only problem, coffee is seasonal!
-So that inspired us to bring back out of retirement our Hold Fast blend as a permanent offering to fill the void left by Lengender!
+We had a great response, and that inspired us to bring our Hold Fast blend back out of retirement as a permanent offering to fill the void left by Legender!

 Hold Fast will typically consist of either single or multiple region Latin American coffees throughout the year, sourced and roasted to promote the caramelized and smoky characteristics that come from more developed roasts.
 Hold fast is a perfect option for those wanting a traditional old world cappuccino or as a Vietnamese iced coffee.